saborido/Charset-Explorer/README.md

 	>CShift + E:	 It does NOT save the char in memory, restores the original and returns to View Mode.
 	>Enter:		 Save the char in memory and returns to View Mode.
-	>CShift + Q:	 Save the modified char in memory and exit to Basic (type RUN to return to program).
+	>CShift + Q:	 Save the modified char in memory and exit to BASIC (type RUN to return to program).

 	>R:		 Updates the UDG, Sprites and Position bars.